U.S. election maps are wildly misleading, so this designer fixed them

 It started with a tweet from Lara Trump.
 On September 28, 2019, the House of Representatives was preparing for impeachment hearings against Donald Trump.
 And she posted the electoral map from 2016—a familiar sea of red that implies America itself is Republican.
 Over the top of it, the caption read, “Try to impeach this.”

-The Belgian designer Karim Douïeb—who runs his own data viz company called Jetpack—came across the post.
-It bugged him, because like so many electoral maps, it framed thousands of miles of empty land as voting for Trump instead of the few people actually living in it.
+The Belgian designer Karim Douïeb—who runs his own data visualization company, called Jetpack—came across the post.
+It bugged him because, like so many electoral maps, it framed thousands of miles of empty land as voting for Trump instead of representing the few people actually living in it.

 Challenge accepted!
 Here is a transition between surface area of US counties and their associated population.
 This arguably provides a much more accurate reading of the situation. @observablehq notebook: https://t.co/wdfMeV5hO4 #HowChartsLie #DataViz #d3js https://t.co/lStHeeuMUw pic.twitter.com/MpYiXtsHmu